Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 …Well, that’d be hitting them like a sack of concrete before long.
 Oh well.

 Al toasted him as he entered.
-“Hey, you…something wrong?”
+"Hey, you…something wrong?"

-“Oh, just…Daar landing a huge life decision in my lap.
-Again.”
+"Oh, just…Daar landing a huge life decision in my lap.
+Again."

-“Oh dear,” Naydra sighed and stood up.
-“That.”
+"Oh dear," Naydra sighed and stood up.
+"That."

-“Yeah, you’re going to want to talk about that,” Leela agreed.
-“Besides, you’re leaving the grill abandoned.
-Can’t have that.”
+"Yeah, you’re going to want to talk about that," Leela agreed.
+"Besides, you’re leaving the grill abandoned.
+Can’t have that."

 Julian chuckled.
-“No, I guess not…thanks.”
+"No, I guess not…thanks."

 The two gaoians let themselves out, while Al poured out the last of the talamay into a glass for him.
-“So what does he want you to do?”
+"So what does he want you to do?"

-“And where?”
+"And where?"
 Xiù added.

-“You don’t seem surprised.”
+"You don’t seem surprised."

-“Oh come on, *bǎobèi,* Daar doesn’t have the luxury of just taking a break and eating steak with friends right now,” Xiù pointed out.
-“We knew he was here for a reason, and that reason was always gonna be you.”
+"Oh come on, *bǎobèi,* Daar doesn’t have the luxury of just taking a break and eating steak with friends right now," Xiù pointed out.
+"We knew he was here for a reason, and that reason was always gonna be you."

-“I…right.”
+"I…right."
 Julian sighed.
 He didn’t quite know how to process that.
-“He wants me to be a military ambassador and sorta-advocate for the ten’gewek.”
+"He wants me to be a military ambassador and sorta-advocate for the ten’gewek."

-“Isn’t that what you’re doing right now?”
+"Isn’t that what you’re doing right now?"

-“Mostly.
+"Mostly.
 First, he wants me to drop the rest of what I’m doing, I’m pretty sure.
 But also, he wants me to get some military cred, too.
-And that’s gonna mean…well.”
+And that’s gonna mean…well."

 Al and Xiù looked at each other, then back at Julian.
-“Yeah,” Al nodded.
-“I suppose it would.”
+"Yeah," Al nodded.
+"I suppose it would."

-“He’s talking about making me an officer.
+"He’s talking about making me an officer.
 Reserve officer, but still.
-Which makes sense…”
+Which makes sense…"

-“Yeah.
-And you’ll probably be deployed now and then, too.”
+"Yeah.
+And you’ll probably be deployed now and then, too."

-“Are…are you okay with this?”
+"Are…are you okay with this?"

-“Babe…you’ve been best friends with them forever.
+"Babe…you’ve been best friends with them forever.
 Realistically this isn’t a big step.
 It’s just now you’ll be stepping there with them for real, instead of just in spirit.
 Which, I’d rather you didn’t!
-But no moment of your life has been any kind of safe since we met.”
+But no moment of your life has been any kind of safe since we met."

-“Besides, you’ve always done what needs doing,” Xiù agreed.
-“And yeah, I’m not gonna pretend I *like* the thought of you going into battle either.
-I mean… *mā de,* if I had it my way we’d all be enjoying a nice cozy retirement right now, but you’d have gone out of your mind with boredom inside a month, *yijao?”*
+"Besides, you’ve always done what needs doing," Xiù agreed.
+"And yeah, I’m not gonna pretend I *like* the thought of you going into battle either.
+I mean… *mā de,* if I had it my way we’d all be enjoying a nice cozy retirement right now, but you’d have gone out of your mind with boredom inside a month, *yijao?"*

-“I don’t know exactly what he’s planning,” Julian admitted.
-“I don’t even know if he does.
-I think he’s…”
+"I don’t know exactly what he’s planning," Julian admitted.
+"I don’t even know if he does.
+I think he’s…"

-“He’s placing tiles.”
+"He’s placing tiles."

-“And you are a powerful, unique tile.”
+"And you are a powerful, unique tile."
 Al drank the talamay.
-“That’s how the game’s gotta be played, at his level.
+"That’s how the game’s gotta be played, at his level.
 So…go kick ass and take names, my prettyslab.
-I’ll always support you.”
+I’ll always support you."

-“Yeah,” Xiù nodnodded.
+"Yeah," Xiù nodnodded.

-“...Just like that?”
+"...Just like that?"

-“I mean…as soon as the war broke out, we kinda figured it was gonna mean a career shift for you,” Al said.
+"I mean…as soon as the war broke out, we kinda figured it was gonna mean a career shift for you," Al said.

-“Honestly, I’m surprised it took him this long,” Xiù shrugged.
-“I’m just waiting for ours…but we know what it’ll be.”
+"Honestly, I’m surprised it took him this long," Xiù shrugged.
+"I’m just waiting for ours…but we know what it’ll be."

-“What?”
+"What?"

 They both gave him a Look.

 A very, very well-earned Look.

-“...Right.”
+"...Right."
 That was honestly a depressing thought, really.

-“And in any case, you can’t pretend with us.
+"And in any case, you can’t pretend with us.
 You’ve wanted to play soldier on some level for a long time.
 It’s…hard to miss.
 So…go do the thing, babe.
 Some part of you wants it, and you’ll be fuckin’ *good* at it.
-The Great Father himself wouldn’t be here if it didn’t matter.”
+The Great Father himself wouldn’t be here if it didn’t matter."

 Julian sighed and sat.
 Looked down at his hands and forearms.
 Considered them for a bit.